KMartinSA/Autotest/README.md

 ![Correct Response](https://github.com/user-attachments/assets/17cee054-9056-4764-b90e-f6e1a1270886)

 Shows the correct response if you add in the correct Country Name that matches the flag
 ### Figure 3.
-Wrong Div
+Wrong Response

 ![Wrong Response](https://github.com/user-attachments/assets/108db682-8c87-4da5-8bd1-42718a47d301)

-Shows the wrong response if you add in the incorrect Country Name that matches the flag
+Shows the wrong response if you add in the incorrect Country Name that does not match the flag
 ### Figure 4.
 Next Button
 ![After Pressing Next button](https://github.com/user-attachments/assets/7f599a4f-af8b-4ab7-a7af-eec8b5799490)